Frequently Asked Questions

 BCSS has servicemen on call 24/7 for existing BCSS customers and to address sewer service emergencies and repairs on our system.
 Additional charges can apply to sewer service calls after hours, which is explained by our answering service before after hours service calls are scheduled.
 We do not offer septic tank pumping 24/7.
 After hours calls are considered after the following office hours: Monday-Thursday 8:00 a.m.-5:00 p.m.
 Friday 8:00 a.m.-4:30 p.m.

-Since BCSS doesn’t provide water service, it is more efficient to charge flat rates and not monitor tens of thousands of water meters throughout the county.
-Treatment fees, impact fees, tap fees, etc. are based on various factors.
-BCSS maintains and pays for every aspect of our system, treatment plants, equipment, employees, etc. Unlike city utility companies, we are not supplemented by government funding and tax dollars.
-It is important to consider that transporting wastewater away from properties is a crucial service, and oftentimes fees for luxuries such as cable, internet and cell phone services are more expensive.
+Since BCSS does not provide water service and monitor fluctuations in water usage, we charge flat residential rates and flat standard commercial rates for sewer treatment.
+BCSS provides sewer service to thousands of customers across many areas of a very large county that encompasses several different water service providers.
+Our fees, including treatment fees, impact fees and tap fees, are based on various factors.
+BCSS maintains and pays for every aspect of our system, treatment plants, equipment, employees and more.
+Unlike many municipal utilities, we are not supplemented by government funding.
+It is important to consider that transporting wastewater away from properties is a crucial service, and fees for luxuries such as cable, internet and cell phone services can be more expensive.

 We greatly sympathize when customers struggle to pay bills.
 We do everything we can to help customers with unanticipated fees, such as grinder pump repairs, which we offer to divide into smaller monthly payments on your bills.
 However, we have to treat all of our customers the same and cannot make exceptions of not paying bills.
 If you have trouble paying your bills due to emergencies or unexpected circumstances, there are great nonprofit organizations in Baldwin County that offer assistance with utility bills.
 Please contact the organization closest to you to learn more about their guidelines and how they may be able to help.
 Visit our Payment Options page for their contact information.